lakkatv/lakka-website/content/articles/2020/01/22/lakka-2.3.2-with-retroarch-1.8.4.md

 The list of all dropped platforms will be made available when we release Lakka 3.0.

 In the meantime, you can already try Lakka 3.0 by downloading an image for your device [here](http://nightly.builds.lakka.tv/Lakka-LE9.2/latest/)!
 Since this is a major rewrite of the system, we would like to have user feedbacks as we work on it.
-Don't hesitate to post an issue on [our GitHub repository](https://github.com/libretro/Lakka-LibreELEC/issues) or send us a message on Discord if you find anything!
+Don't hesitate to post an issue on [our GitHub repository](https://github.com/libretro/Lakka-LibreELEC/issues) or send us a message on [Discord](https://discordapp.com/invite/27Xxm2h) (`#lakkatv` channel) if you find anything!